Introduction of a Mediterranean Island

 THE THREE CITIES

-Across the Grand Harbour from Valletta are the Three Cities, namely Vittoriosa, Senglea and Cospicua.
+Across the Grand Harbour from Valletta are the Three Cities: Vittoriosa, Senglea and Cospicua.

-From anywhere around the harbour there are enchanting views of these cities and the honey-coloured stone are beautiful to watch (especially during sunset).
+From anywhere at the harbour there are mesmerising views of these cities and the honey coloured stone is beautiful to see (especially during sunset).

 BLUE GROTTO (Coastline)

-Even if you’ve only got a limited interest in ancient ruins, you will be in awe by the sheer age of the Neolithic temples.
+Even if you only have a limited interest in ancient ruins, you will be in awe by the sheer age of the Neolithic temples.
 There are over 30 Stone Age temples on 18 different sites.
-We’ve visited Hagar Qim and Mnajdra near Blue Grotto.
+We visited Hagar Qim and Mnajdra near Blue Grotto.

-This used to be an old fishermen’s village, but these days it’s a well-equipped sea resort … though not as much as the over touristy places like Sliema, St Julian and St Paul’s Bay.
+This used to be an old fishermen’s village, but these days it’s a well-equipped sea resort.
+And definitely not over touristy like Sliema, St Julian and St Paul’s Bay.